gcadau/Electronic-Components-AI-Detection/READ_ME.md

                         They can be multiple floats separated by a spaces (list representing the values, whose cardinality depends on the image format) or 'auto' (to apply standard values) or None (no normalization).
                         Standard values.
-See the <a href="#Supported Color Modes and Standard Normalization Parameters">next section</a> Supported Color Modes and Standard Normalization Parameters: 1.
+See the <a href="#Supported-Color-Modes-and-Standard-Normalization-Parameters">next section</a> Supported Color Modes and Standard Normalization Parameters: 1.
 RGB: - Mean:
                         [0.00392157, 0.00392157, 0.00392157] - Standard
                         Deviation (Std): [0.229, 0.224, 0.225] 2.
 Grayscale: -